prof-rossetti/georgetown-opim-243-201901/projects/freestyle/implementation.md

 After producing a written [Planning and Requirements Document](/projects/freestyle/requirements.md), it's time to write application software in the Python programming language to implement your proposed solution.

-Also adhere to the requirements below.
+In addition to addressing your system's written functionality requirements, the implementation should adhere to the requirements below.

 ### Documentation Requirements